-Evening: Our expert group leader, Dr. Keith Edgerton, a Professor of History from the University of Montana/Billings who earned his PhD there, will orient us to our upcoming adventure with a regional and historical overview.
+Evening: Our expert Group Leader, Dr. Keith Edgerton, a Professor of History from the University of Montana/Billings who earned his PhD there, will orient us to our upcoming adventure with a regional and historical overview.
 We will also meet our outfitter and the guides who will be joining us on the river, who will go over what to expect on the river over the next six days.
-Continue getting to know your fellow adventurers on the patio, settle in, and get a good night’s rest for the day ahead.
+Continue getting to know your fellow adventurers on the hotel patio, settle in, and get a good night’s rest for the day ahead.

-Lunch: At Coal Banks Landing, we’ll have sandwiches picnic style.
+Lunch: At Coal Banks Landing, we’ll have sandwiches picnic-style.

 Activity note: Hiking up to 1 mile roundtrip, uneven dirt path.

 Breakfast: To start our day of adventure on the river, we’ll have a tasty breakfast with hot and cold choices, plus coffee, tea, water.

 Morning: We’ll spend the morning at Eagle Creek and hike into a natural geological wonder in the small canyons above the campground.
 We'll do an incredible hike through a slot canyon that runs through a river bottom and into river sandstone abutting the river.
 During the hike we’ll view fascinating Native American pictographs.
 On previous programs, even those with knee and hip replacements have had no problem.